Gyarbij/xknow_infosec/M365D_tables.md

 ## AlertEvidence
 [[Link to MS-Source]](https://docs.microsoft.com/en-US/microsoft-365/security/mtp/advanced-hunting-alertevidence-table?view=o365-worldwide)
 **Description:** Files, IP addresses, URLs, users, or devices associated with alerts.
-The AlertEvidence table in the advanced hunting schema contains information about various entities-files, IP addresses, URLs, users, or devices—associated with alerts from Microsoft Defender for Endpoint, Microsoft Defender for Office 365, Microsoft Cloud App Security, and Microsoft Defender for Identity.
+The AlertEvidence table in the advanced hunting schema contains information about various entities—files, IP addresses, URLs, users, or devices—associated with alerts from Microsoft Defender for Endpoint, Microsoft Defender for Office 365, Microsoft Defender for Cloud Apps, and Microsoft Defender for Identity.
 Use this reference to construct queries that return information from this table.

 ### Table Schema:
 | Field | Description |